ch3rn0byl/Blog-post-snippets-and-code/README.md

-# Blog posts snippets and code
+# Blog post: Snippets and Code
 The place for code to live at